wangyifan349/bip39-recovery-tools/README.md

     └── 02_bip39_wrong_words_recovery_zh.py
 ```

-The root scripts use English messages and comments.
-The scripts under `zh/` have Chinese messages, error text, comments, and docstrings while keeping the same algorithms and variable names.
+The scripts in the root directory use English prompts and English comments; the scripts in the `zh/` directory use Chinese prompts, Chinese error messages, Chinese comments, and Chinese explanatory text.
+Their algorithms are consistent with the English versions, while variable names remain in English for easier maintenance and comparison.

-## Choose the correct tool
+## Choosing the Correct Recovery Tool

 ### `01_bip39_order_recovery.py`

-Use this when every mnemonic word is correct but the order is unknown.
+Suitable for: all mnemonic words are correct, but their order has been scrambled.

-It supports 12, 18, or 24 English BIP39 words, accepts spaces or commas, supports an optional BIP39 passphrase, and checks Bitcoin mainnet BIP44, BIP49, BIP84, and BIP86 paths.
-It scans account 0 at external indexes 0 and 1 and internal/change indexes 0 and 1, for 16 paths in total.
+Supports 12, 18, or 24 English BIP39 words, accepts input separated by spaces or commas, and also supports an optional BIP39 passphrase.
+The program scans only the Bitcoin mainnet and checks BIP44, BIP49, BIP84, and BIP86.
+Under account 0, it scans external address indexes 0 and 1, as well as internal/change address indexes 0 and 1, for a total of 16 paths.

-A complete permutation search grows very quickly.
-Twelve distinct words have `12! = 479,001,600` possible orders.
-Fully shuffled 18-word and 24-word mnemonics are normally impractical to exhaust, even though the program follows the requested logic.
+The number of complete permutations grows extremely quickly.
+Twelve distinct words have `12! = 479,001,600` possible orders; fully scrambled 18-word and 24-word mnemonics usually cannot be exhaustively searched within a practical amount of time, although the program will still execute according to its configured logic.

 ### `02_bip39_wrong_words_recovery.py`

-Use this when the word order is correct, but zero, one, or two words may be wrong.
+Suitable for: the mnemonic order is correct, but 0, 1, or 2 words may be incorrect.

-It supports 12 or 24 English BIP39 words.
-When an entered word is outside the BIP39 list, its position is treated as a strong error-location hint.
-If all entered words are valid BIP39 words, the program must also search possible error positions.
-The target address prefix selects BIP44, BIP49, BIP84, or BIP86, and the script scans the same four account-0 locations for that standard.
+Supports 12 or 24 English BIP39 words.
+If an input word is not in the BIP39 wordlist, the program treats its position as a strong indication of an incorrect position; if all input words belong to the BIP39 wordlist, the program must also iterate through the possible incorrect positions.
+The target address prefix is used to select BIP44, BIP49, BIP84, or BIP86, after which the same 4 account-0 address positions under that standard are scanned.

-Two-word recovery can still be extremely large, especially when both incorrect words are themselves valid BIP39 words and neither position is known.
+The search space for two incorrect words may still be extremely large, especially when both incorrect words are themselves valid BIP39 words and both incorrect positions are unknown.

-## Scanned Bitcoin mainnet paths
+## Scanned Bitcoin Mainnet Paths

 ```text
 m/44'/0'/0'/0/0